clojurists-together/clojuriststogether.org/content/news/2024/2024 Long Term Project Updates May June.md

 - [nREPL 1.1.2](https://github.com/nrepl/nrepl/releases/tag/v1.1.2) (small bug-fix release)
 - [nREPL 1.2.0](https://github.com/nrepl/nrepl/releases/tag/v1.2.0)

-CIDER 1.14 is our most ambitious release since CIDER 1.8 ("Geneva"), that got released last autumn.
+CIDER 1.14 is our most ambitious release since CIDER 1.8 ("Geneva"), which was released last autumn.

 The single most notable user-visible change of this release is that CIDER is now more robust when evaluating and displaying large values.
 CIDER will no longer hang when `C-x C-e`ing a big value in a source buffer or stepping over such a value with CIDER debugger.